aichinweze/FX-Microservice/README.md

 1) Clone the three folders at the root of this project.

-2) Open three Command Prompt terminals.
+2) Open three Command Prompt terminals to the directory containing the three folders at the root of this project.